Electrical Injuries in Emergency Medicine

 View Image

-High-voltage electrical burns to the chest.
+High-voltage electrical burns to chest.

 Arc burns